SES 1.6.0 improves compatibility with XS

 This is technically a breaking change, but we expect that it is vanishingly rare for a compartment to be endowed with an

-global.
+__options__global.
 If such code exists, it will need to adopt the new form.

-const compartment = new Compartment({ __options__: true, name: 'my-compartment', globals, modules,});
+const compartment = new Compartment({ __options__: true, name: 'my-compartment', globals, modules,});In a future, major version, the __options__ field will become vestigial and the

 three-argument form will be an error.

-const compartment = new Compartment({ name: 'my-compartment', globals, modules,});
+const compartment = new Compartment({ name: 'my-compartment', globals, modules,});__noNamespaceBox__

-method of compartments currently returns a promise
+Likewise, the import method of compartments currently returns a promise

-for an object with a namespace
+for an object with a namespace property, which is the namespace.

-This differs from XS and the behavior of standard, dynamic import
+This differs from XS and the behavior of standard, dynamic import.

-const compartment = new Compartment({ __options__: true, modules: { 'my-module-specifier': { namespace: {default: 42}, }, }});// Note the destructuring of namespace:const { namespace } = await compartment.import('my-module-specifier');console.log(namespace.default); // 42
+const compartment = new Compartment({ __options__: true, modules: { 'my-module-specifier': { namespace: {default: 42}, }, }});// Note the destructuring of namespace:const { namespace } = await compartment.import('my-module-specifier');console.log(namespace.default); // 42The import method should simply return a promise for the module namespace

-object, just like dynamic import
+object, just like dynamic import and XS.

-Version 1.6.0 introduces a __noNamespaceBox__
+Version 1.6.0 introduces a __noNamespaceBox__ option that makes the eventual

 correct behavior available today.

-const compartment = new Compartment({ __options__: true, __noNamespaceBox__: true, modules: { 'my-module-specifier': { namespace: {default: 42}, }, }});// Note the absence of destructuring { namespace }:const namespace = await compartment.import('my-module-specifier');console.log(namespace.default); // 42
+const compartment = new Compartment({ __options__: true, __noNamespaceBox__: true, modules: { 'my-module-specifier': { namespace: {default: 42}, }, }});// Note the absence of destructuring { namespace }:const namespace = await compartment.import('my-module-specifier');console.log(namespace.default); // 42This will become the only supported behavior in a future, major version.

 Module descriptors